How to Cut Aluminum with a Plasma Cutter: Settings & Guide

-Imagine you’re tasked with cutting 1/8 inch aluminum for a project, and you need precise settings on your plasma cutter.
-You’ll want to set the machine to 45 amps and aim for a cutting speed around 70-75 inches per minute.
-Nitrogen gas is your best bet for both plasma and shield to reduce oxidation.
-Keep the torch height consistently between 1/16 to 1/8 inch above the material.
+Imagine you’re tasked with cutting 1/8 inch aluminum for a project, and you want settings that get you close on the first try with your plasma cutter.
+A common starting point is 45 amps.
+Travel speed depends on the machine and consumables, but many cut charts put 1/8 inch aluminum in the ballpark of 120 to 170 inches per minute.
+If your setup supports it, nitrogen as the plasma and shield gas helps reduce oxidation.
+Keep the torch height steady at about 1/16 to 1/8 inch above the material.

-Quick Answer: To cut 1/8 inch aluminum with a plasma cutter, set the amperage to 45 amps and maintain a travel speed of 70–75 inches per minute.
-Use nitrogen gas for both plasma and shield to prevent oxidation, and keep the torch height between 1/16 and 1/8 inch for optimal edge quality.
+Quick Answer: To cut 1/8 inch aluminum with a plasma cutter, set the amperage to 45 amps and start with a travel speed around 120 to 170 inches per minute.
+If your setup supports it, use nitrogen for both plasma and shield to help prevent oxidation, and keep the torch height between 1/16 and 1/8 inch for better edge quality.

 Essential Settings for Cutting Aluminum With a Plasma Cutter